 9 December 2007: Middlesbrough 2 Arsenal 1: ending the 22 match unbeaten run.
 Despite the defeat Arsenal were still top of the league.

-9 December 2011: Arsenal History Society’s suggestion made to Arsenal CEO Ivan Gazidis in a discussion on Arsenalisation finally came to life: the first three statues were unveiled including the requested statue of Chapman facing the ground from the south bridge.
+9 December 2011: Arsenal History Society’s suggestion that the club erect statues to famous Arsenal men,made to Arsenal CEO Ivan Gazidis in a discussion on Arsenalisation, finally came to life: the first three statues were unveiled.
+The statues included the specifically requested statue of Herbert Chapman facing the ground of the club he took to greatness.

 10 December 1892: Royal Arsenal won through the qualifying rounds of the FA Cup into the competition proper for first time with 5-0 defeat of Clapton